$0 Northwest Territories Adoption Quick-Start Checklist

 The Concurrent Planning Model

 Under Standard 9.4 of the CFS Standards and Procedures Manual, HSS establishes departmental adoption as a permanency alternative for children in care when reunification is not achievable.
-Concurrent planning is activated early — often at or before a child's six-month placement review.
+Concurrent planning can begin while reunification work continues, with adoption identified as a secondary permanency plan.

 As a foster parent, you may be asked whether you're willing to be considered as a permanency resource.
 Agreeing to this doesn't lock you into adoption — it means you're being evaluated for it.
 If a PCO is subsequently granted, your file transitions to the adoption stream.